Maple Grove Farms

 Near the New Hampshire border, US-2 heads across rolling rocky hills covered with forests, largely pine and birch, with a few scattered farms.
 This corner of the state, a recreational paradise of hills and lakes and few year-round residents, is known as the Northeast Kingdom.
 The road drops down into the narrow, pastoral valley of the Moose River before reaching Concord, which features a country store and a small historical society.

-From Lunenburg, you can take a highly recommended detour across the Connecticut River on the 266-foot-long Mt.
+From Lunenburg, you can take a highly recommended detour across the Connecticut River on the 266-ft-long (81-m) Mt.
 Orne covered bridge, then proceed north along Route 135, rejoining US-2 at Lancaster.